 Support your student by encouraging them to come to The Career Center and attend events.
 In addition to career fairs, there are many opportunities for students to connect with employers and alumni to learn more about specific career fields.
 Although they will have many career related resources online via PirateNet, there is no substitute for personal interaction.

 Contact us if your company has needs for interns, part-time or full–time staff.
-Help us help your students by posting positions in Navigator.
-Contact us at (973) 761-9355 or email@example.com.
+Help us help your students by posting positions in Handshake.
+Contact us at (973) 761-9355 or firstname.lastname@example.org.